If you’re not running a daily scrum, you’re losing out

 Scrum is a great way of making sure teams are focused, problems are swiftly resolved and production can be realistically measured.

-With clients based in London, Hong Kong and Detroit introducing a daily video scrum to the project cycle has meant we’re able to; guide clients through our thoughts, sketches and prototypes (via screen share), chat face-to-face and share problems, keep everyone (most importantly our clients) involved and focused on the project in hand.
+With clients based in London, Hong Kong and Detroit, introducing a daily video scrum to the project cycle has meant we’re able to guide clients through our thoughts, sketches and prototypes via screen share.
+It also lets us chat face-to-face and share problems, keep everyone (most importantly our clients) involved and focused on the project at hand.

 The more people communicate the more likely the project is going to be a success for both production quality and client satisfaction.

 If it’s applicable and you have the opportunity to involve your clients in a daily scrum (via video), then it’s a time-efficient way of ensuring a smooth delivery as you progress through the Alpha/Beta phases of your project.

 How we run our daily video scrum with clients